bppwrite/bppwrite.github.io/content/event/2018-2019/annual-gala/index.md

 +++

 As always, the BPP Annual Gala will be a lively and classy evening!
-This year's theme is **Game Night: Trivia Edition**, so bring your thinking caps and competitive spirits!
+This year's theme is Game Night: Trivia Edition, so bring your thinking caps and competitive spirits!
 Doors open at 6:30pm, and cocktail hour will take place in three different areas until 7:30pm, with exciting games throughout.
 You’ll be able to mingle, bid on silent auction items, and enjoy delicious appetizers and beverages.

 The main event takes place in the auditorium from 7:30pm – 10:00pm and will include a live auction and an amazing dinner from IMU Catering.